Zilliqa/zilliqa-js/packages/zilliqa-js-blockchain/README.md

 }
 ```

+### `getTransactionStatus(txHash: string): Promise<RPCResponse<TransactionStatusObj>`

+Returns the status of a specified transaction.
+This API is available from Zilliqa V7.0.0 onwards and supports all transaction statuses (unconfirmed, confirmed, and rejected).

+**Parameters**
+- `txHash`: `string` - Specified TX id to check for the status.

+**Returns**

+- `Promise<RPCResponse<TransactionStatusObj>` - Status code of the transaction.
+Refer to [GetTransactionStatus](https://dev.zilliqa.com/docs/apis/api-transaction-get-transaction-status) for the list of status code

+*The GetTransactionStatus API is available only on https://api.zilliqa.com/.
+It is disabled for community-hosted or private-hosted seed nodes.*

 ### `getTxnBodiesForTxBlock(txBlock: number): Promise<RPCResponse<TransactionObj[], string>>`

 Returns the validated transactions (in verbose form) included within a specified final transaction block.